sapcc/misty-cc/README.md

 # Misty::Openstack::CC

-This is the misty plugin Gem to consume SAPs Converged Cloud Openstack Services.
+This is a Gem to extend misty with SAPs Converged Cloud Openstack Services.

 Currently supported services are